JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 [//]: # (title: Compose compiler)

 <!-- this tip should be moved lower and possibly reworded after the 2.0.0 release -->
-> The Compose compiler is merged into the Kotlin repository as of Kotlin version 2.0.0-RC2.
+> The Compose compiler has been merged into the Kotlin repository since Kotlin 2.0.0-RC2.
 > This helps smooth the migration of your projects to Kotlin 2.0, as the Compose compiler will ship simultaneously
 > with Kotlin from now on and will always be compatible with Kotlin of the same version.
 >
 {type="tip"}

-The new Compose compiler is supplemented by the new Compose compiler Gradle plugin, which simplifies setup and offers easier access to compiler options.
+The Compose compiler is supplemented by a Gradle plugin, which simplifies setup and offers easier access to compiler options.
-When applied together with the Android Gradle plugin, this Compose compiler plugin will override the coordinates of the Compose compiler supplied automatically by AGP.
+When applied with the Android Gradle plugin (AGP), this Compose compiler plugin will override the coordinates of the Compose compiler supplied automatically by AGP.

 To use it in your project, apply the plugin for each module that uses Compose.
 See the migration instructions below: